 The Compensation Committee believes that incentive compensation in the form of stock option grants which vest over time, is and has been beneficial and necessary to attract and retain both senior executives and managerial talent at other levels given the significant compensation levels its executives were earning and could earn at other companies.
 Furthermore, the Company believes options are an effective long-term incentive vehicle because they are directly tied to share price over a 10 year period and motivate executives to deliver sustained long term performance and increase shareholder value, since stock options have a long term horizon that aligns with long-term corporate goals.
-Only a limited number of options have been granted in the past five years.
+Only a limited number of options have been granted in the past six years.
 In 2014, 500,000 options were granted to Mr. D'Eramo upon his appointment as the new President and Chief Executive Officer, vesting as to 25% immediately and 25% on each anniversary of his start date for the next three years.
 In 2015, 2016 and 2017, no options were granted to executives.
 In January 2018, 100,000 options were granted to the new Executive Vice President, Fluids, who joined the Company at that time and 720,000 options were granted in September 2018 to certain key employees.
 In 2019, 870,000 options were granted to certain key employees, including 100,000 options to each of Messrs.
-D'Eramo and Wildeboer, 75,000 options to Mr. Di Tosto, and 50,000 options to Messrs.
-Johnson and Cirulis in December 2019.
+D'Eramo and Wildeboer, 75,000 options to Mr. Di Tosto, 50,000 options to Messrs.
+Johnson and 25,000 options to Mr. Fairchild in December 2019.
+In January 2020, 100,000 options were granted to the Director, Investor Relations and Corporate Development upon joining the Company.
 See "Securities Authorized for Issuance Under Equity Compensation Plans - Stock Option Plan".